-Instrumentation: Flute and Chamber Orchestra 1111/111/str; Flute and Piano
+Instrumentation: Flute and Chamber Orchestra 1111/111/str; now available with added percussion part

 Commission: NEA Composer Fellowship

-The Prism Chamber Orchestra, Robert Black, conductor, Renee Siebert, flute
+The Prism Chamber Orchestra, Robert Black, conductors; Renee Siebert, flute

 Merkin Hall, New York, NY